d9pouces/PythonNest/doc/source/quick-installation.rst

 Of course, you must run again the `migrate` and `collectstatic` commands (or moving data to this new folder).

 You can launch the server process:

 .. code-block:: bash

-    pythonnest-gunicorn
+    pythonnest-ctl server

-Then open http://localhost:9000 in your favorite browser.
+Then open http://localhost:8130 with your favorite browser.

-You should use virtualenv or install Pythonnest using the `--user` option.
+You can install Pythonnest in your home (with the `--user` option), globally (without this option), or (preferably) inside a virtualenv.